Chronic fatigue syndrome is relatively unknown, yet it is very real. Here is some information on the subject.

 There is no cure for CFS per se.
 Treatment options are rather limited for the time being.
 However, certain measures can be considered to reduce symptoms.
 The use of drugs can sometimes help to control associated symptoms (such as insomnia), but often not fatigue itself.

 Cognitive behavioural therapy can help a person to feel better.
 A personalized and progressive exercise program can also pay off.
+It is essential that this type of program be structured and supervised by a qualified professional in this field, since CFS is usually characterized by malaise, fatigue, pain after effort, and a tendency for other prior symptoms to worsen.

 - Adopt a healthy lifestyle: